perftools/php-profiler/README.md

 This profiling library will auto-detect any supported profiler and use that.
 The specific profiler can be choosen by 'profiler' config key.

-DON'T RELY ON THIS PREFERENCE ORDER IN PRODUCTION ENVIRONMENTS.

-You shouldn't have more than one profiler installed in production.

 ## Goals

  - Compatibility with PHP >= 5.3.0